 However, at the same time the Catholic church was in control of the Alexandrian texts, which allowed them to freely make modifications of the Scriptures without accountability from the "true church".
 The Codex Sinaiticus and Codex Vaticanus, from which the Alexandrian texts are based, are often criticized for excessive omission (reference: NKJV Holy Bible, Thomas Nelson Publishers).
-There is a 15% difference between the Alexandrian text and the Byzantine text; the Alexandrian text is missing a number of verses, and portions of verses.

 400 years of scrutinization

 We should consider that although we have many new modern translations, the KJV text has been scrutinized for almost 400 years by scholars all over the world.
 There is no other English translation that has held up to this test.
 Additionally, we can see the kind of men that have resulted from diligently studying the KJV text: men such as Isaac Newton, George Mueller, Hudson Taylor, etc.

 The word of God is not chained